• Skip to main content

 December 22, 2020 by Bethanie Ryan

-With all of the difficulties of learning from home, there has been a growing concern that some children are falling behind.
-You and your child are not alone!
+With all of the difficulties of learning from home, there has been a growing concern that some children who have or have had to learn remotely are falling behind.
+If this is true for your family, you and your child are not alone!
 There are some things you can do to help this situation: Keep up with your child’s online learning.
-Read and respond to any emails you get from the teacher, and keep your child on task.
-It can be difficult because it … [Read more...] about 7 Tips to Keep Your Child from Falling Behind
+Read and respond to any emails you get from the … [Read more...] about 7 Tips to Keep Your Child from Falling Behind

 6 Ways to Stay Safe While Celebrating the Holidays